friciwolf/Rocket/README.md

 # Rocket

 **Rocket** is an application launcher for KDE Plasma.
-It sorts all of your applications in a horizontal grid alphabetically, so you will always find what you are looking for at first glance.
+It sorts all of your applications in a horizontal or vertical grid alphabetically, so you will always find what you are looking for at first glance.
 No more menu navigation, only scrolling.

 Features:
  - Customizable row and column sizes